- Subsidies are income-based, but through at least the end of 2025, there’s no longer an income cutoff at 400% of FPL.

 How to calculate your ACA subsidy in four easy steps

-1) Use this table to find out where your income falls in relation to the federal poverty level.
-You’ll be looking at your projected 2022 income, but you’ll be comparing it to the 2021 federal poverty level, which is what the numbers in this table represent.
-(Since open enrollment for 2022 takes place before the poverty level numbers for 2022 are available, these numbers will be used for all plans with 2022 effective dates.)
+1) Use the table below to find out where your income falls in relation to the federal poverty level.
+You’ll be looking at your projected 2023 income, but you’ll be comparing it to the 2022 federal poverty level, which is what the numbers in this table represent.
+(Since open enrollment for 2023 takes place before the poverty level numbers for 2023 are available, these numbers will be used for all plans with 2023 effective dates.)
 As noted above, the numbers are higher in Alaska and Hawaii.

 Normally, an income above 400% of the poverty level would make a household ineligible for premium subsidies.
-But in 2021 and 2022, premium subsidies are available above that level if they’re necessary in order to keep the cost of the benchmark plan at no more than 8.5% of the household’s ACA-specific MAGI.
+But from 2021 through 2025, premium subsidies are available above that level if they’re necessary in order to keep the cost of the benchmark plan at no more than 8.5% of the household’s ACA-specific MAGI.